 Are Children’s Immune Systems Better Than Adults?

+At what age is the immune system strongest?
 Children’s immune systems compared to adults are not as efficient.
 Children are more likely to get viral infections and take more time to recover from them for a number of reasons mostly because they are continuing to grow and develop.

 As children’s systems develop, not just their immune system, but all other systems as well including their nervous, digestive and reproductive systems, they are more vulnerable.

 When a child has been exposed to an illness and recovered from it, their body builds immunity.
 So if a child or adult comes in contact with it again, their immunological memory will kick in and know this is an invader that needs to be fought.
 Adults have been exposed to more viruses, illnesses and bacteria so their immunological memory is stronger.